codepath/android_guides/Displaying-Images-with-the-Fresco-Library.md

 When working with Fresco, it's helpful to be familiar with the following terms:
 * ImagePipeline - Responsible for getting you the image.
 It fetches from the network, a local file, a content provider, or a local resource.
 It keeps a cache of compressed images in local storage, and a second cache of decompressed images in memory.
 * Drawee - Drawees deal with rendering images on screen and are made up of 3 parts.
   * DraweeView - The view that shows the image.
-It extends from `ImageView`, but only for convenience (see the [[gotchas|https://github.com/codepath/android_guides/wiki/Loading-Images-with-Fresco#Gotachas]] below for more info on this).
+It extends from `ImageView`, but only for convenience (see the [[gotchas|Loading-Images-with-Fresco#Gotachas]] below for more info on this).
 Most of the time you'll be using a `SimpleDraweeView` in your code.
   * DraweeHierarchy - Fresco provides a lot of customization.
 You can add a placeholderImage, a retryImage, a failureImage, a backgroundImage, etc. The hierarchy is what keeps track of all these drawables and when they should be shown.
   * DraweeController - This is the class responsible for dealing with the image loader.
 Fresco allows you to customize the image loader if you don't want to use the provided `ImagePipeline`.